Frequently Asked Questions

 Every district in the state has a board policy (#2024) and a set of procedures regarding online learning.
 These policies and procedures lay out the options each district is making available to their students.
 So, check with your resident district to see what online options they've made available for your student.

 How does my student enroll in an online school program?

-Your local district may offer an online school program.
+Your resident district may offer an online school program.
 If not, you may need to transfer your student to another district that does offer a program.
 You can start your search by examining the online school programs that are approved by OSPI.

 How does my student transfer to another district to attend an online school.

-Students in Washington can transfer from their local school district to another district in the state.
+Students in Washington can transfer from their resident school district to another district in the state.
 You can learn about the process of transferring on the OSPI Learning by Choice webpage or on the online school programs webpage.

 Will a full-time online school program cost me extra?